digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 liveness functional requirements on the system: bounded decision time, and no unnecessary rejections:

-- All the domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.
+- All the sync domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.

 - The sequencer is trusted to deliver the messages timely and fairly (as measured by the probability distribution over the latencies).

-- The domain topology manager forwards all identity updates correctly.
+- The sync domain topology manager forwards all identity updates correctly.

 - Participants hosting confirming parties according to the confirmation policy are assumed to be highly available and responding correctly.